-GRI Standard/ Other source Disclosure Location Omission Requirement(s) omitted Reason Explanation General disclo osures GRI 2: General Disclosures 2021 2-1 Organizational details pages 27-30; pages 48-49; A presentation of the Group (pages 26-29) []; page 329 2-2 Entities included in the organization's sustainability reporting pages 322-323; Financial Reports (Annual Report 2022 Notes to the consolidated financial statements - Part A SECTION 3 - Scope of consolidation and consolidation methods pages 226-236) [1] The companies excluded from the reporting scope of the 2022 Consolidated Non-Financial Statement are set out below: Gruppo Risanamento; Intesa Sanpaolo Provis; ISP Rent Foryou Spa; Qingdao Yicai Fund Distribution Co.
-Ltd.; Intesa Sanpaolo Holding International; Lux Gest Asset Management S.A. (ex Luxicav Conseil S.A.); ISP International Value Services; IMMIT - Immobili Italiani S.r.I.; Intesa Sanpaolo Reoco SpA; Exetra Spa; Intesa Sanpaolo Insurance Agency S.p.A.; RB Partecipationes SA; InSalute Servizi S.p.A.; Eurizon Capital Real Asset Sgr 2-3 Reporting period, frequency and contact point pages 322-323; page 329 2-4 Restatements of information page 249; page 260; pages 322-323 2-5 External assurance pages 325-328; This Consolidated Non financial statement has been verified by the independent Firm EY which also audits the Group's Annual Report.
+GRI Standard/ Other source Disclosure Location Omission Requirement(s) omitted Reason Explanation General disclo osures GRI 2: General Disclosures 2021 2-1 Organizational details pages 27-30; pages 48-49; A presentation of the Group (pages 26-29) [i]; page 329 2-2 Entities included in the organization's sustainability reporting pages 322-323; Financial Reports (Annual Report 2022 Notes to the consolidated financial statements - Part A SECTION 3 - Scope of consolidation and consolidation methods pages 226-236) [i] The companies excluded from the reporting scope of the 2022 Consolidated Non-Financial Statement are set out below: Gruppo Risanamento; Intesa Sanpaolo Provis; ISP Rent Foryou Spa; Qingdao Yicai Fund Distribution Co.
+Ltd.; Intesa Sanpaolo Holding International; Lux Gest Asset Management S.A. (ex Luxicav Conseil S.A.); ISP International Value Services; IMMIT - Immobili Italiani S.rl.; Intesa Sanpaolo Reoco SpA; Exetra Spa; Intesa Sanpaolo Insurance Agency S.p.A.; RB Partecipationes SA; InSalute Servizi S.p.A.; Eurizon Capital Real Asset Sgr 2-3 Reporting period, frequency and contact point pages 322-323; page 329 2-4 Restatements of information page 249; page 260; pages 322-323 2-5 External assurance pages 325-328; This Consolidated Non financial statement has been verified by the independent Firm EY which also audits the Group's Annual Report.
 The Statement has been submitted for the approval of the Bank's Board of Directors in its meetings of March 16, 2023.
-2-6 Activities, value chain and other business relationships pages 27-30; pages 48-49; pages 88-90; pages 239-240; pages 266-267; pages 322-323; A presentation of the Group (pages 5; 26-29) []; About us []; Our brand []; Financial Reports (Annual Report 2022 Notes to the consolidated financial statements - Part A SECTION 3 - SCOPE OF CONSOLIDATION AND CONSOLIDATION METHODS pages 226-236) [] 2-7 Employees pages 267-270; The Group hasn't the contractual form "non-guaranteed hours employees" 2-8 Workers who are not employees page 267; page 269 Workers who are not employees Information unavailable/ incomplete Part of the information is unavailable: the data and information relating to non-employee workers are not monitored as Intesa Sanpaolo does not have a substantial portion of its work performed by worker who are legally recognized
+2-6 Activities, value chain and other business relationships pages 27-30; pages 48-49; pages 88-90; pages 239-240; pages 266-267; pages 322-323; A presentation of the Group (pages 5; 26-29) [j; About us [i]; Our brand [i]; Financial Reports (Annual Report 2022 Notes to the consolidated financial statements - Part A SECTION 3 - SCOPE OF CONSOLIDATION AND CONSOLIDATION METHODS pages 226-236) [i] 2-7 Employees pages 267-270; The Group hasn't the contractual form "non-guaranteed hours employees" 2-8 Workers who are not employees page 267; page 269 Workers who are not employees Information unavailable/ incomplete Part of the information is unavailable: the data and information relating to non-employee workers are not monitored as Intesa Sanpaolo does not have a substantial portion of its work performed by workers who are legally recognized a substantial portion of its work performed by workers who are legally recognized as self-employed, or by individuals other than employees or supervised workers, including employees and supervised employees of contractors